-John has many years’ experience dealing with all aspects of intellectual property law with a focus on patent litigation across a range of industries including resources, life sciences, financial services and digital technologies.
+John’s unique combination of legal and technical qualifications enables him to practice at the forefront of IP law.
+He has many years’ experience dealing with all aspects of intellectual property law with a particular focus on patent litigation and trade secrets across a range of industries including life sciences, resources, and digital technologies.

-John recently appeared before the Productivity Commission in relation to its review of Australia’s intellectual property regime.
-He has lectured extensively at a number of universities on a range of intellectual property subjects and is a member of the Australian Institute of Company Directors.
+He has lectured extensively at a number of universities on a range of intellectual property subjects and is a graduate of the Australian Institute of Company Directors.

 John has a Bachelor of Laws (Hons) and a Bachelor of Science (Biochemistry) and is also a registered Patent Attorney.